Liver Region Pathology

 Metastasis: These are usually multiple, variably sized, hypoechoic, non-homogenous, and without clear margins.
 A hypoechoic halo is a sign of malignancy.
 The following image shows multiple metastasis.

 Other hyperechoic structures in the GB: Not every hyperechoic structure in a GB is a stone.
 Air can rarely get in the GB, but it rises to the top wall, with echogenic shadows coming off from the top.
 Polyps are hyperechoic, don’t move with position change, and don’t cause shadows.
-Here is a polyp defying gravity and casting no shadow.
+Here is a small polyp defying gravity on the anterior wall and casting no shadow.
 Movement of the patient also didn’t move this polyp.

 Structures that look like polyps in the GB fundus, but have a short comet tail below them, may be adenomyomatosis, a common degenerative/hyperplastic condition of the GB that isn’t an issue itself, but it seems to accompany chronic GB inflammation.
+The GB wall may be thickened.
 This condition is fairly common in older patients and occasionally raises the possibility of GB carcinoma but the comet tails make this a benign lesion.
 Here is an example.

 Cholecystitis: In the clinic setting, acalculous cholecystitis is rarely an issue, so the absence of gallstones or sludge makes cholecystitis extremely unlikely.
 If stones or sludge are present, carefully measure the thickness of the anterior GB wall interfacing the liver (short or long axis).
-Use a magnified view of an optimized GB image.
+Use an optimized GB image.
 As mentioned in the previous chapter, don’t measure a contracted GB wall.
 Normal wall thickness is less than 5 mm.
 In a thickened GB wall, there should be several layers with the outer layer hyperechoic.
 The hypoechoic middle layer is not pericholecystic fluid.
 Pericholecystic fluid is rare and would be beyond the outer wall of the GB.
 A thickened GB occurs in conditions other than cholecystitis (ascites, elevated right atrial pressure, and adenomyomatosis).
-Here is a magnified view of a patient with RUQ pain, gallstones, and a GB wall that measured greater than 5 mm and showed three layers with the outer layer hyperechoic.
+Here is a GB wall that was thickened by eyeball and by measurement and was associated with stones, sludge, and active cholecystitis.

 Murphy sign: To perform the sonographic Murphy sign correctly, find the GB in a transverse subcostal view and position the probe lightly on the fundus of the GB.
 Then have the patient inspire deeply while steady pressure is maintained on the probe.
 Observe the degree of patient discomfort with this maneuver.
 Then, move the probe a little to each side of the GB and repeat the inspiration and pressure, assessing the pain again.
 A positive sonographic Murphy sign is pain that is increased with inspiration specifically where the GB is lying.